derossm/bbb_unreal/README.md

 The engine compiles with /std:c++17, but attempting to compile with /std:c++latest leads to error C2666 from disambiguity with operator overloads involving the way class FName attempts to handle any combination of string formats and enums.

 I suspect this is easily solved by simplifying the interface to use std::string_view in 90% of the places explicit `const StringType*` variations are being passed, but there are so damn many overloads it will take considerable effort to test that theory.
-Considering that UE5 is soon to be released, the incentive to explore this issue further is non-existent.
+Considering that UE5 is soon to be released, the incentive to explore this issue further is: `non-existent`.

 TL;DR in *.Build.cs for classes inheriting from ModuleRules: